david-thrower/cerebros-core-algorithm-alpha/README.md

 The SimpleCerebrosRandomSearch: The core auto-ML that recursively creates the neural networks, vicariously through the NeuralNetworkFuture object:

 NeuralNetworkFuture:
   - A data structure that is essentially a wrapper around the whole neural network system.
   - You will note the word "Future" in the name of this data structure.
 This is for a reason.
 The solution to the problem of recursively parsing neural networks having topologies similar to the connectivity between biological neurons involves a chicken before the egg problem.
 Specifically this was that randomly assigning neural connectivity will create some errors and disjointed graphs, which once created is impractical correct without starting over.
-Additionally, I have found that for some reason, graphs having some dead ends, but not completey disjointed train very slowly.
+Additionally, I have found that for some reason, graphs having some dead ends, but not completely disjointed train very slowly.
   - The probability of a given graph passing on the first try is very low, especially if you are building a complex network, nonetheless, the randomized vertical and lateral, and potentially repeating connections are the key to making this all work.
   - The solution was to create a Futures objects that first planned how many levels of Dense layers would exist in the network, how many Dense layers each level would consist of, and how many neurons each Dense layer would consist of, allowing the random connections to be tentatively selected, but not materialized.
-Then it applies a protocol to detect and resolve any inconsistencies, disjointed connections, etc in the planned connectivities before any actual neural network componenta are actually materialized.
+Then it applies a protocol to detect and resolve any inconsistencies, disjointed connections, etc in the planned conductivities before any actual neural network components are actually materialized.
-  - A list of errors is compiled and another protocol appends the planned connectivity with additionl connections to fix the breaks in the connectivity.
+  - A list of errors is compiled and another protocol appends the planned connectivity with additional connections to fix the breaks in the connectivity.
-  - Lastly, once the network's connectivity has been validated, it then materializes the Dense layers of the neural network per the connectivities planned, resultin in a neural network ready to be trained.
+  - Lastly, once the network's connectivity has been validated, it then materializes the Dense layers of the neural network per the conductivities planned, resulting in a neural network ready to be trained.

 Level:
   - A data structure adding a new layer of abstraction above the concept of a Dense layer, which is a wrapper consisting of multiple instances of a future for what we historically called a Dense layer in a neural network.
 A level will consist of multiple Dense Units, which each will materialize to a Dense Layer.
-Since we are makng both vertical and lateral connections, the term "Layer" loses relevance it has in the traditional sequential MLP context.
+Since we are making both vertical and lateral connections, the term "Layer" loses relevance it has in the traditional sequential MLP context.
 A NeuralNetworkFuture has many Levels, and a Level belongs to a NeuralNetworkFuture.
 A Level has many Units, and a Unit belongs to a Level.

 Unit:
   - A data structure which is a future for a single Dense layer.
 A Level has many Units, and a Unit belongs to a Level.